-The Vancouver World Music Festival is a 3-day event featuring Locarno and other local bands at venues like the Imperial and Guilt & Co. in April.
+The Vancouver World Music Festival was a multi-day event featuring Locarno and other local bands at venues like the Imperial and Guilt & Company.

 In 2019 the music festival took place on Wednesday, April 24th, as well as on the Friday and Saturday of April 26th to 27th.